nebulastream/nebulastream-query-generator/README.md

 First, the Query Generator selects the upstream operators from the synthetic query for partial equivalence.
 Second, the Generator initializes a set of Equivalent Operator Strategies for the selected operators.
 Third, the Generator combines the Equivalent Operator Strategies with a set of Distinct Operator Strategies.
-Fourth, the Generator iterates over the Operator Strategies and computes partially equivalent synthetic query.
+Fourth, the Generator iterates over the Operator Strategies and computes a partially equivalent synthetic query.
 </p>

 ### Generating A Contained Query